 CWES are short term and temporary child welfare interventions provided through the child welfare system and focus on Children’s safety, Permanency, and well-being.
 They are intended to immediately respond to the needs of the eligible CWES Target Population defined for this RFP.
 CWES approaches range from the least restrictive

-approaches that can be used as alternatives to an Emergency Juvenile Shelter Placement (e.g., Family conflict mediations or In-Home services provided before Children require Removal from their home) to more restrictive Emergency services including Out-of-Home Placements with relatives, foster families, or Emergency Juvenile Shelter Care (as permitted by the Iowa Code).
-CWES eligible Children are referred by the Agency, Juvenile Court Services, and Law Enforcement.
+approaches that can be used as alternatives to an Emergency Juvenile Shelter Care Placement (e.g., Family conflict mediations or In-Home Onsite Mediation Services and Follow-Up provided before Children require Removal from their home) to more restrictive Emergency services including Out-of-Home Placements with relatives, foster families, or Emergency Juvenile Shelter Care (as permitted by the Iowa Code).
+CWES eligible Children are referred by the Agency, JCS, and Law Enforcement.

 CWES are not intended to be a long-term engagement for a Child, neither the alternatives to Placement or a shelter Placement.
-Whenever possible, the Agency encourages Diversionary shelter alternative services to be provided in the Child’s home thereby mitigating trauma and maintaining the Child’s community connections.
+Whenever possible, the Agency encourages diversionary shelter alternative services to be provided in the Child’s home thereby mitigating trauma and maintaining the Child’s community connections.
 For those Children in temporary Placement, connecting the Family to services during and after Placement will reduce the likelihood of the Child’s return to CWES.
 Therefore, performance measures have been included to reinforce the Agency’s CWES goals of increasing Diversions from Out-of-Home Placement and discharge to a Family-Like Setting.

-A demographic profile of the Children referred to the CWES Shelter alternative services in SFY 2016 is illustrated in the following Tables 1-4.
+A demographic profile of the Children referred to the CWES Shelter alternative services in State Fiscal Year (SFY) 2016 is illustrated in the following Tables 1-4.